TalitaCng/show-code-pokemon/README.md

 ```

 ### Server Config:
-There's so many ways to run an Spring Boot application, here I will suggest you to run it locally.
-So execute the `main` method in the `com.talitacassanego.restapi.RestApiApplication` class from your IDE.
+Execute the `main` method in the `com.talitacassanego.restapi.RestApiApplication` class from your IDE.

 ```shell
 mvn spring-boot:run